ajanet379/ISQA8086/Data Entry Analysis.md

 asterik means or why the data is missing.
 >c.
 There are data points listed in red, but no explanation for why they are red.

-3. Not enough information was collected.
+3. Not enough information was recorded.
 Specifically, there are three measurements for each date, theoretically from different times of day, but there is no time listed for any data point.

 4. These spreadsheets contain some analysis that should not be included with the raw data.
 Examples: